Skip to main content

 Bonds

-A bond is a fixed income instrument that represents a loan made by an investor to a borrower, typically corporate or governmental.
+A bond is a fixed-income instrument that represents a loan made by an investor to a borrower, typically corporate or governmental.
 Bonds are used by companies and governments to finance large projects and their ongoing operations.
 Owners of bonds are debt holders, or creditors, of the issuer.

-Bonds issued by government are considered the safest and most secure type.
+Bonds issued by the government are considered the safest and most secure type.
 All bonds typically come with fixed interest payment dates that are to be made by the borrower, which is usually a municipality or the federal government.
 Overall, bonds are more stable than stocks.
 While stocks trade daily on a stock exchange, the value of bonds is much less prone to dramatic fluctuations.

 Bull Market